shawontafsir/publishing-platform/README.md

 # Simple Content Publishing Platform

+## Features:
+- Display created content list
+- See the details of a selected content
+- Permission to logged-in users for creating and the author for editing a content with basic and rich text
+- Request Throttling
+- Backend APIs for managing dynamic text fields (create, retrieve, update, delete) of the contents

 ## To Run The project:

 ### Back-end:

 ```
 // go to the backend directory
 $ cd backend